How to Secure Apache with Let’s Encrypt on Debian 12, 11, or 10

 Validate and Apply the Changes

 Once you’re done, save and exit the file.
-It’s vital to validate your Apache configuration to make sure there are no syntax errors.
+It’s vital to validate your Apache configuration to ensure no syntax errors.
 Run this command to check:

 sudo apachectl configtest